satya-prakash-nanda/Fashion-recommender-System/README.md

 #### Technological Improvements:

-Transfer Learning with ResNet50: Extracts detailed visual features (patterns, textures) from fashion images, enabling accurate style recommendations.
+#### Transfer Learning with ResNet50:

+Advanced Visual Feature Extraction: ResNet50, a deep convolutional neural network pre-trained on ImageNet, was employed to extract detailed visual features from fashion images.
+This model excels at identifying intricate patterns, textures, and colors, making it ideal for understanding the visual nuances of fashion items.

+Adaptability Across Fashion Categories: ResNet50 enables the system to be quickly adapted to various fashion categories, whether clothing, footwear, or accessories.
+The network’s deep layers allow for capturing complex visual hierarchies, which are crucial for making accurate fashion recommendations.